 Professor of Environmental Science

-My expertise is in modelling pollution of terrestrial and aquatic ecosystems, having co-ordinated three multi-national EC projects on the environmental consequences of the Chernobyl accident.
-I was editor and lead author of a major book on the accident: Chernobyl: Catastrophe and Consequences (Springer: Berlin, 2005) and have 76 papers in the refereed scientific literature.
+My expertise is in modelling pollution of terrestrial and aquatic ecosystems, having worked for more than 30 years on the environmental consequences of radioactive pollutants in the environment.
+I was editor and lead author of a major book on the Chernobyl nuclear accident: Chernobyl: Catastrophe and Consequences and have more than 100 papers in the refereed scientific literature.

 My research is primarily into the environmental impacts of pollutants, in particular accidental or routine releases of radioactivity.

 I am currently leading a UK-Ukraine project to carry out stakeholder engagement and public communication activities to help the communities still living in radioactively contaminated areas.
 This work is supporting the State Agency of Ukraine for Exclusion Zone Management in improving the lives of people in contaminated areas.